NanoComp/imageruler/README.md

 ## Note on Accuracy

 The accuracy of the minimum length scale computed by Imageruler is limited by the finite resolution of the input image.
 A fundamental feature is that length scales smaller than a single pixel cannot be measured.
 Also, in certain situations, length scales of a few pixels may be indistinguishable from discretization artifacts such as the "staircasing" of curved surfaces.
 As an example, a sharp 90° corner corresponds to a length scale (radius of curvature) of *zero* at infinite resolution.
-However, at a finite resolution, a sharp corner will tend to be rounded with a radius of curvature of a few pixels.
-Imageruler will therefore return a length scale proportional to the pixel size.
+However, at a finite resolution, a sharp corner is indistinguishable from one that is rounded with a radius of curvature of a few pixels.
+Imageruler will therefore return a length scale proportional to the pixel size rather than zero.
 In general, the measured length scale should be viewed as having an "error bar" on the few-pixel level.

 ## References